christopher-gilbert/checkout-kata/README.md

 ### General
 For this simple model I have implemented code from a controller layer down to entities 'persisted' in memory as Lists or Maps of objects.

+Although an artificial repository layer might be considered an over-complication, there is a slight conflict between the requirement for simplicity and the requirement to handle edge cases, loading of SKUs, insulating baskets from frequently changing rules etc.
+I have aimed to strike a reasonable balance where code is simple but there may be extra layers that are not required.

 ### View
+The controller is not actively available outside the execution of tests and so does not provide real endpoints or rendered views in response to requests.
-As this kata specifically avoids any frameworks and is limited to what is available in core Java the controller is not hooked up to any active listening view - to do so in core Java would preclude even the Servlet API as that is part of Jakarta EE and so I would be looking at a ServerSocket binding to port 80 and manually parsing the HTTP protocol - fun maybe, but outside the remit I feel (and that is before we consider TLS).
+To do so with core Java, which precludes even the Servlet API (part of Jakarta EE), would need a ServerSocket binding to port 80 and manual parsing of the HTTP protocol - fun maybe, but outside the remit and definitely oveer-complex (and that is before we consider TLS).

 Instead, the controller is exercised by an integration test (src/test/groovy/net/gilbert/chris/checkout/EndToEndTest.groovy) that models a typical set of calls from a client accessing some view on the controller.